Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: SAMPLE SELECTION

 \section{SAMPLE SELECTION}

-In order to collect a clean sample of intrinsic S-type stars from the literature, we must clearly indicate the method with which a star has been classified as intrinsic.
+In order to collect a clean sample of intrinsic S-type stars from existing studies, we must clearly indicate the method with which a star has been classified as intrinsic.
 Table \ref{table:sample_overview} summarises the papers from which we collect our sample of intrinsic S-type stars, as well as counts after applying several quality cuts described in this section.
-We collect S stars that have both Tc detections in the literature, which we denote as `Tc-yes' stars, and S stars that have been classified as intrinsic via other means as `Tc-maybe' stars.
+We collect S stars that have both Tc detections in published results, which we denote as `Tc-yes' stars, and S stars that have been classified as intrinsic via other means as `Tc-maybe' stars.

 We will first briefly summarise the papers which have both Tc-yes and Tc-maybe stars, with a few different approaches to classifying stars as intrinsic. \cite{van_eck_henize_2000a} and \cite{van_eck_henize_2000b} analysed a sample of S stars from the Henize catalogue of S stars \citep{henize_sstars_1960}, and classify them as intrinsic or extrinsic.
 Their intrinsic classifications are based on either the Tc detections in \cite{van_eck_jorissen_tc_1999}, or with a multivariate classification scheme which uses an unsupervised clustering algorithm taking into account parameters of radial velocity measurements, UBV and IRAS K \& [12] photometry, and low resolution spectroscopy (see paper for full details). \cite{yang_infrared_2006} classify intrinsic and extrinsic S stars using colour-colour diagrams with 2MASS, IRAS and MSX photometry, such as those in \cite{jorissen_tc_1993}, \cite{chen_irsstars_1998} and \cite{wang_chen_nir_2002}.
 Both of the above two classifications are used in \cite{guandalini_infrared_2008}, and are carried through to the \cite{chen_infrared_2019} sample of known intrinsic S stars.
 We finally include the intrinsic S stars that were newly classified in \cite{chen_infrared_2019}, which also makes classifications based on colour-colour diagrams with 2MASS, WISE and IRAS photometry.
 From this sample, Hen 4-255 was corrected to Hen 4-225, and DR CMa to DK CMa using their GCSS numbers.